channiemills/cfc/README.md

 - General
   - Unit tests
     - continuous integration in gh + flake8
+  - Docstrings
+  - Update linter so all errors aren't treated as warnings
   - Helper function for splitting a df into two by gender
+  - Consider putting in issues for these instead of tracking in readme